-Threshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact a) Would the project cause a substantial adverse change in the significance of a historical resource as defined in Section 15064.5? $\boxtimes$

-Potentially Significant Impact.
-Implementation of the proposed 2021 LRDP would result in a net increase in development of approximately 3.7 million asf (approximately 6 million gsf) of additional academic buildings and support facilities, including student housing development.
-UCR is currently undertaking a focused historic resources survey (HRS) report to provide important baseline information on existing conditions and the historic resource status of affected buildings under the 2021 LRDP that will guide and inform future planning of campus projects.
-The HRS will identify any potential historical resources on campus.
-The HRS will discuss whether any of the buildings on campus are eligible or potentially eligible for listing on the National Register of Historical resources under Section 15064.5(a) of the CEQA Guidelines.
-Future development near these resources or others identified in the HRS report may cause a significant impact.
-This would be a potentially significant impact and further analysis in the forthcoming EIR is warranted.

-Threshold(s) Potentially Significant Impact Less Than Significant Impact No Impact b) Would the project cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5? $\boxtimes$
+pre epared by Psomas in March 2019 (Psomas 2019b).
+Th reshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact a) Would the project cause a substantial adverse change in the significance of a historical resource as defined in Section 15064.5? \boxtimes aca und on wil res pot His of t rease in development of approximately 3.7 million and edemic buildings and support facilities, including studentaking a focused historic resources survey (HRS) existing conditions and the historic resource status I guide and inform future planning of campus project ources on campus.
+The HRS will discuss whether an tentially eligible for listing on the National Register of torical Resources and therefore meet the definition the CEQA Guidelines.
+Future development near the y cause a significant impact.
+This would be a potent thcoming EIR is warranted. dent housing report to pro of affected bets.
+The HRS way of the build of Historical se resources of the second of development. vide important uildings under will identify any lings on campustices and/or Caliresources under or others identi UCR is curred baseline info the 2021 LRD potential his are eligible fornia Register Section 150 field in the HI ortly ormation of that storical or er of 064.5(a) RS report Th reshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact b) Would the project cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5? \boxtimes